-Stock futures drop on disappointing earnings, trade tensions
+Wall Street to open lower as earnings disappoint, tariff row escalates

-(Reuters) - Disappointing earnings from eBay and American Express pushed U.S. stock index futures lower on Thursday, while trade tensions rose on news the European Union is preparing to retaliate if United States slaps tariffs on EU cars.
+(Reuters) - Wall Street was set to open lower on Thursday after eBay and American Express reported disappointing results and trade tensions rose on news the European Union may retaliate if United States slaps tariffs on EU cars.

 EU Trade Commissioner Cecilia Malmstrom said she hopes a mission to Washington will ease the trade dispute that started after the U.S. imposed tariffs on EU steel and aluminum on June 1, with President Donald Trump threatening to extend them to cars and car parts.